-When the individual is no longer accepted in the school system, or placing him back in the school system is inappropriate, he must be placed in Adult Basic Education (ABE), vocational training or an alternative school setting.
+When the individual is no longer eligible to be in the school system, or placing him back in the school system is inappropriate, he must be placed in Adult Basic Education (ABE), vocational training or an alternative school setting.

 3. English As A Second Language